rojaldo/curso_sb/README.md

 ## Fix problems with git pull

-If you have problems with `git pull` because of the `.gitignore` file, use the following command:
+If you have problems with `git pull`, use the following command:

 ```bash
 git add -A